Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 When it comes to garage door coverage, there's an important difference between how electrical components and mechanical parts are treated.

-Electrical components — the motor, control board, wiring harness, and safety sensors — are consistently covered by most home warranty providers.
+Electrical components like the motor, control board, wiring harness, and safety sensors are consistently covered by most home warranty providers.
 These are treated similarly to other home systems like electrical panel coverage, and claims are generally straightforward when failure is due to normal wear and tear.

-Mechanical parts — like springs, chains, and pulleys — are covered by some providers but excluded by others.
-Torsion springs, in particular, are a gray area.
-American Home Shield explicitly covers both torsion and extension springs, while other companies may limit coverage to the opener mechanism only.
+Mechanical parts like springs, chains, and pulleys are covered by some providers but excluded by others.
+Torsion springs in particular are a gray area.
+American Home Shield explicitly covers both torsion and extension springs as part of the opener system, and 2-10 Home Buyers Warranty mirrors that language in 2026.
 Tracks, however, are almost universally excluded across all major providers, as they are considered structural rather than operational components.

 Manually Operated Doors Are Not Covered